Symphony No. 28 (Haydn): Music

-Critical commentary

 Of the symphony as a whole, the critic Richard Wigmore (n.d.) writes: "No. 28 is a quirky piece, even by the standards of this experimental period."

-First movement
+I. Allegro di molto

 This movement is an early example of Haydn's practice of using minimal thematic resources to compose a sonata-form movement.
 Jones writes:

 One of the features that distinguishes Haydn, even in this comparatively early stage of his career, from Ordonez, Gassmann, Dittersdorf and other contemporaries is his ability to create a focussed material argument with the minimum of material.
 At the end of his life the composer told his biographer, Griesinger: 'Once I had seized upon an idea, my whole endeavour was to develop and sustain it in keeping with the rules of art.'
 The first movement [of this symphony] provides a perfect early example of Haydn's approach: hardly a bar in the movement does not feature the four-note anacrusic figure [i.e., a four-note motif with three upbeats] heard at the beginning.

 The rhythm of the movement is highly ambiguous; it is prone to being heard by the listener as being in 6/8 time rather than 3/4, like this:

 The musician Gary D. Lloyd hears the opening as clearly in 6/8, and expresses delight in the movement's rhythmic ambiguity.
 That the piece is readily heard in 6/8 is indicated by a rare error from the eminent musicologist James Webster, who in program notes for the work (Webster 1999) listed it as being in 6/8.

 Wigmore (2009:109) expresses both points just noted somewhat differently, calling the movement "a claustrophobically concentrated piece, permeated by a four-note 'hammering' motif that initially keeps us guessing at whether it is in 6/8 or 3/4 time.
 Bricks from little straw indeed."

-Second movement
+II.
+Poco adagio

 The slow movement features muted strings (the oboes and horns are silent) and contrasts legato passages with dotted staccato sections that anticipate the slow movements of symphonies 60 and 65 where the juxtaposition of the two styles is more stark.

 Wigmore (n.d.) writes, "the second [movement], with its comically intrusive little staccato phrases, suggests some programmatic idea."
 Ten years later, with the 60th Symphony, Haydn did indeed write a symphony of program music, based on his incidental music for the comedy Der Zerstreute, "The Distracted Man".

-Third movement
+III.
+Menuetto e Trio

 This movement is in the standard form for the third movement of a classical symphony: a minuet in two sections, each repeated; then a trio in two sections, each repeated; lastly the minuet is played again da capo.